awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/go-environment.md

 + **Instance profile** – Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
 + **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

+### Static files<a name="go-options-staticfiles"></a>

+To improve performance, the **Static files** section lets you configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
+For each directory, you set the virtual path to directory mapping\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.

+For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

 ### Environment properties<a name="go-options-properties"></a>

 The **Environment Properties** section lets you specify environment configuration settings on the Amazon EC2 instances that are running your application\.
 Environment properties are passed in as key\-value pairs to the application\.